Quesnel Pool Upgrades and Referendum

 will there be a "NO" option to any of these upgrades on the referendum?

-Sam asked almost 2 years ago
+Sam asked over 2 years ago

 If a referendum is held for the project, voters will have the option of voting no.